The Travesía Sagrada Maya

-The Sacred Mayan Journey, or the Travesía Sagrada Maya 2019, takes place this year on May 17 and 18.
+The Sacred Mayan Journey, or the Travesía Sagrada Maya, takes place every year in mid-late May.
 This is a wonderful event full of history and ceremony, though not often found in your Cozumel guidebooks!

 Mainland Ceremony in Playa del Carmen

-The cultural amusement park Xcaret is the mainland home to the Travesía 2019.
-Xcaret’s website provides a great deal of information about the tradition, as well as the events and schedule taking place.
-If you are in Playa del Carmen on May 17th, 2019, be sure to visit Xcaret for that part of the event!
+The cultural amusement park Xcaret is the mainland home to the annual Mayan Travesía.
+Xcaret’s website provides a great deal of information about the tradition, as well as the schedule of events taking place.

 Welcome the Mayan Travelers to Cozumel